 What to Expect at a Class

-Our Thursday evening introductory meditation class begins with a guided meditation, followed by a talk on a certain topic (listed above), and ends with another guided meditation.
+Classes run in 6-week series.
+Each class includes a teaching and guided meditation.
+Series are ongoing.
+No previous experience is necessary.
+Everyone is welcome.
 Class is followed by refreshments and time to chat with the teacher and other students.
 No previous experience is necessary.

-If you have been coming to classes and would like to deepen your knowledge and experience of Buddhism, please explore information about Foundation Program (FP) in Worcester on Sundays from 4-6pm.
-If you have questions or would like to participate, please email firstname.lastname@example.org
+If you have been coming to classes regularly and would like to deepen your knowledge and experience of Buddhism, please explore our Foundation Program (FP) in Worcester on Sundays from 4-6pm.
+For more information, email firstname.lastname@example.org